Organizing your #ProtestPP event

 - Abortion victim photos (AVP) display If you have access to abortion victim photos, displaying those outside your Planned Parenthood can be a powerful visual witness to the horror of abortion.
 For more details on how to set up an abortion victim photo display—and how you can order signs of your own—see the unit on how to Show the victims of abortion in the public square on the Pro-Life Action League’s website.

 - Silent protest You may prefer to hold a silent protest where your participants simply hold signs outside the Planned Parenthood as a public witness.
-If you pursue this approach, make very sure your signs are legible and you have plenty of literature to pass out to passersby to explain your presence.
+If you pursue this approach, make very sure your signs are legible and you have plenty of literature to pass out to passersby to explain your presence, like this Why Defund Planned Parenthood flyer [PDF].

 - Leafleting campaign in the vicinity of the PP site